0legIv/match_manager/README.md

 * `localhost:4001/matches/proto` - list all data from the csv file in Protocol Buffers
 * `localhost:4001/matches/proto/:div/:season` - retrieve the results for a specific league and season pair in Protocol Buffers

-Docker compose with load balancer:

-* Enter the root directory of the application
-* `docker build -t match_manager .`
-* `docker swarm init`
-* `docker stack deploy --compose-file=docker-compose.yml name`

-After that, the endpoints will be available without specifying the port.
-Example: `localhost/matches`